25 Louisiana Travel Ideas for Food Lovers

 17. New Orleans School of Cooking: Demonstrations and hands-on classes teach you about the folklore and secrets in cooking gumbo, jambalaya, shrimp Creole, pralines and bread pudding.

-18. Mardi Gras in Eunice: Celebrate Mardi Gras in this small Cajun Country town, and experience multiple culinary traditions, from a old-time boucherie (hog butchering) to a cochon de lait (pig roast).
+18. Mardi Gras in Eunice: Celebrate Mardi Gras in this small Prairie Cajun town, and experience multiple culinary traditions, from an old-time boucherie (hog butchering) to a cochon de lait (pig roast).
 On Mardi Gras day, a Courir De Mardi Gras features a traditional ride through the country on horseback (and sometimes on flatbed trucks) to collect the ingredients for a communal gumbo.

 23. Sugar Baron’s Feast at Houmas House Plantation: Invite your friends and enjoy a special evening at this plantation home in Darrow.
-The Sugar Baron’s Feast includes a private tour of the mansion and a seven-course meal by chef Jeremy Langlois.
+The Sugar Baron’s Feast includes a private tour of the mansion and a seven-course meal by chef Joseph Dicapo.
 Can’t do the feast?
 Dine at Latil’s Landing Restaurant on-site.

 24. Jefferson Parish Oyster Trail: Oyster sculptures, painted by local artists, designate the Jefferson Parish restaurants serving up delicious Louisiana oyster creations, such as baked oysters Radosta at Andrea’s Restaurant.